I Love You - So Let’s Break Up

 Don't get me wrong, I'm not advocating for making decisions on behalf of your partner for their own good.
 I think that's infantilising, and there needs to be a conversation.
 But most people don't want to be in a relationship with someone who is suffering just because of who you are and how you choose to express your love.

 Love isn't about staying in a relationship no matter the cost.
 Love is about being invested in your partner's happiness and well being, including recognising that you are not going to be the person that gives that to them.
+It means recognising what's best for them and wanting to support them in getting those things, including sometimes recognising that YOU are not that person who will do so.
 Even if it sucks in the moment, long term, your partner will thank you for setting them free.

 If you want polyamory, your partner wants (mutual) monogamy, and you’re both miserable trying to make a fundamental incompatibility work, breaking up is the most loving act you can do to minimise long term harm and resentment.
 Both of you deserve to be with people that make you happy and who have compatible desires to you.
 It’s not a failure to recognise that you are not each other’s person.